prrao87/patent-classification/README.md

 ![](img/svm_hinge_1.png)

-This initial classifier is a rather poor one, because, as the confusion matrix shows, it has poor discrimatory power toward the minority classes ('D' and 'E').
+This initial classifier is a rather poor one, because, as the confusion matrix shows, it has poor discriminatory power with regard to the minority classes ('D' and 'E').

 #### 2. Hinge loss, with balanced class weighting, l2-reg alpha=0.0005
 To address class imbalance, the next attempt is to apply a cost-sensitive weighting function to the classes during training, as shown above.
 The following results are obtained.
 The overall accuracy and weighted F1-scores are slightly lower than before, but, there is a slight increase in Macro F1-score, indicating that the cost-sensitive weighting improves the classifier's sensitivity to the minority classes.